aleiadevore/holbertonschool-unity/0x0B-unity-vr_room/README.md

 - [ ] Locomotion works, but raycast flashes as though it can't tell if an area is valid or not
 - [ ] Hand animation works for right but not left
   - [ ] Base hand visible in addition to model.
 Do I have it duplicated somewhere?
-- [ ] Still standing halfway through floor, but it looks like this is because my feet are on world ground instead of floor of level.
+- [X] Still standing halfway through floor, but it looks like this is because my feet are on world ground instead of floor of level.
+  - Switching tracking from device to floor seemed to solve issue.
 ### 12/6
 - [X] Locomotion is making user stand halfway into the ground
 - [ ] GameObject at the end of raycast can interact with objects, but the actual hands can't